Why use a mortgage broker?

 Which?
 Mortgage Advisers also receives a commission from the lender upon completion of the mortgage.

 - Will you also advise on mortgages that are only available directly from lenders?

 - How are you paid?

-- What is included in the service you offer? i.e. will they take responsibility for all the admin and chasing lenders etc.
+- What is included in the service you offer?
+For example, will you take responsibility for all the admin and chasing lenders?

-Check that your adviser is authorised to give mortgage advice by consulting the the Financial Services Register.
+You should always check that your broker is authorised to give mortgage advice by consulting the the Financial Services Register.

 - thoroughly explore your circumstances